Fujifilm X-T20 Comparison Review

 The Fujifilm X-T20 is a mirrorless interchangeable lens camera that was officially introduced in January 2017 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Fujifilm X-T20 has a Camera Elo of 2729.
+Is the Fujifilm X-T20 a good camera?
+The X-T20 has a Camera Elo of 2704.
 This rating puts the X-T20 among the top 30 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the X-T20 falls among the top 10 percent.
+In terms of its sensor size category (APS cameras), the X-T20 ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Mirrorless system camera|